myminseok/pivotal-docs/ssh-to-bosh-deployed-vm-as-root.md

 ```

-7) switch to root with the vcap password.
+7) switch to root with the vcap password. type in the password you set in the previous step.

 ```
 minio/77dffee3-0090-4412-872e-1a858aca7bc5:~$ sudo su